 The walnuts can keep for a week in a jar at room temp or up to a month in the freezer.
-And the pesto is good for about 5 days in the fridge.
+And the pesto is good for about five days in the fridge.
 Since this recipe has a pretty short ingredients list, it’s worth it to make each of those components really good since the simplicity allows each one to shine.

 You know how there’s always one early bird to every holiday party?
 They inevitably show up asking, “What can I do to help?”
 I like to be prepared with a specific job in mind, so when I’m rushing around with last-minute party details, I can put them right to work.
 Assembling these toasts is the PERFECT job for your willing little helper guest.

 This is one of those recipes where all the ingredients magically meld together to create one perfect bite.
 You may find yourself going back for just one more, several times (don’t say I didn’t warn you).

 These caramelized walnuts have been in my entertaining arsenal for years, and I use them in so many different ways.
 Topping salads, adding sweetness to veggie side dishes, and even as an unexpected touch to vanilla ice cream.
 I make a big batch and store it in the freezer so I always have them at the ready.

 Also, this mint pesto is ridiculously good.
 Try it drizzled over roasted fall vegetables like butternut squash or served alongside salmon.

 And there you have it!
 You’ve got my permission to make these your official Appetizer of the Holidays, too.
 Just don’t tell anyone how easy they are to make, since I think I’ve got my friends fooled into thinking I’m a more advanced cook than I actually am.